orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

    - Aggregate the data
    - Pass the data on to visualization
 - Create the report
+- Establishing coding norms and data platforms for Orchid

 **Out-of-Scope:**
 - Obtaining the real data